halloweeks/AES-128-ECB/README.md

 ### Encryption Function

-The AES encryption function allows you to encrypt multiple 16-byte blocks of data.
+The AES encryption function allows you to encrypt a single blocks of data.
 Each block must be exactly 16 bytes in size, and this implementation does not support padding.
 Ensure that you provide data blocks of precisely 16 bytes each for encryption.

 ```c
 AES_Encrypt(&ctx, plaintext, plaintext_size, ciphertext);